Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Introduction

-Generally, fruit harvesting with robots involves seven key steps: image acquisition, fruit detection, segmentation and ripeness estimation, instance tracking and localization, motion planning, execution, result evaluation with fault diagnosis, and result recording with optimization.
-Along this pipeline, potential faults may occur in multiple stages \cite{khalastchi2019fault}.
-On the perception side, problems such as blurred or occluded cameras, unstable illumination \cite{nejati2020kiwifruit}, network/data loss, inaccurate segmentation \cite{shi2025advances} \cite{tantan2025performance}, ripeness misclassification \cite{kamat2025multi}, ID tracking drift, and depth or calibration errors can lead to detection failures.
-At the motion control level, incorrect path planning, collision avoidance errors, inverse kinematics failures, or grasp misalignment may disrupt harvesting.
-Even after successful contact, execution faults such as loose grasps, failed detachments, fruit damage, or gripper jamming remain common.
-These are further compounded by inaccurate success/failure judgment and inadequate fault recovery, resulting in prolonged downtime.
-Without robust fault diagnosis and self-recovery mechanisms, current robots are prone to frequent interruptions, severely limiting their effective operating time in orchards.
+Generally, fruit harvesting with robots involved seven key steps: image acquisition, fruit detection, segmentation and ripeness estimation, instance tracking and localization, motion planning, execution, result evaluation with fault diagnosis, and result recording with optimization.
+Along this pipeline, potential faults occurred in multiple stages \citep{khalastchi2019fault}.
+On the perception side, problems such as blurred or occluded cameras, unstable illumination \citep{hou2023overview}, network/data loss, inaccurate segmentation \citep{shi2025advances, ZHANG2025539}, ripeness misclassification \citep{kamat2025multi}, ID tracking drift, and depth or calibration errors can lead to detection failures.
+At the motion control level, incorrect path planning, collision avoidance errors, inverse kinematics failures, or grasp misalignment disrupted harvesting.
+Even after successful contact, execution faults such as loose grasps, failed detachments, fruit damage, or gripper jamming remained common.
+These were further compounded by inaccurate success/failure judgment and inadequate fault recovery, resulting in prolonged downtime.
+Without robust fault diagnosis and self-recovery mechanisms, current robots were prone to frequent interruptions, severely limiting their effective operating time in orchards.

+In the HarvestFlex system (https://xiong-lab.cn/), as shown in Fig. \ref{fig-1} (a) and (b), a RealSense D455F depth camera (Intel, Realsense, USA) captured real-time RGB-D images, which were processed by YOLOv11 for strawberry detection and segmentation.
+A checkerboard-based calibration enabled the initial eye-to-hand coordinate transformation, and a regression method further compensated for spatial errors \citep{hu2026calibration}.
+For sequence planning, a minimal-height sorting algorithm determined harvesting order, and a point-to-point speed pattern-based method ensured efficient movement the end-effector.
+The end-effector was a flexible pneumatic gripper \citep{11231358} that inflated and deflated to gently envelop and detach strawberries.
+The complete harvesting workflow consisted of six steps: inflating and approaching, swallowing, deflating, snap off, descending and placing, in Fig. \ref{fig-3}.